meghan06/XPS13-73902in1/README.md

 ```

 3. **Disable Display Logo Sign of Life in POST Behavior --> Sign of Life.
 This BIOS option causes issues when waking from sleep.**
+4. Disable hibernation in macOS:

+		sudo pmset -a hibernatemode 0

 <br>